carriex/scone/README.md

 ### Evaluate the result

 Output the accuracy of the predicted actions.
-By default evaluation on instruction level and interaction level will be run at the end of the training.
+By default evaluation on instruction level and interaction level will be run at the end of the training to the ```results``` directory.

 #### Output result and evaluate on trained model